This section describes using volume managers in an Oracle VM Server for SPARC environment.

-Any Zettabyte File System (ZFS), Solaris Volume Manager, or Veritas Volume Manager (VxVM) volume can be exported from a service domain to a guest domain as a virtual disk.
+Any ZFS, Solaris Volume Manager, or Veritas Volume Manager (VxVM) volume can be exported from a service domain to a guest domain as a virtual disk.
 A volume can be exported either as a single-slice disk (if the slice option is specified with the ldm add-vdsdev command) or as a full disk.

 The following examples show how to export a volume as a single-slice disk.

 The virtual disk in the guest domain (for example, /dev/dsk/c0d2s0) is directly mapped to the associated volume (for example, /dev/md/dsk/d0), and data stored onto the virtual disk from the guest domain are directly stored onto the associated volume with no extra metadata.
-So data stored on the virtual disk from the guest domain can also be directly accessed from the service domain through the associated volume.
+Data stored on the virtual disk from the guest domain can therefore also be directly accessed from the service domain through the associated volume.

 If the Solaris Volume Manager volume d0 is exported from the primary domain to domain1, then the configuration of domain1 requires some extra steps.